HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ## Assistive technologies on the web

 People with varying disabilities use different assistive technologies to help them experience the web.
-The [Tools and Techniques](https://www.w3.org/WAI/people-use-web/tools-techniques/) article from the Web Accessibility Initiative (WAI) of the W3C covers how users can perceive, understand and interact with the web using different assistive technologies.
+The <a hreflang="en" href="https://www.w3.org/WAI/people-use-web/tools-techniques/">Tools and Techniques</a> article from the Web Accessibility Initiative (WAI) of the W3C covers how users can perceive, understand and interact with the web using different assistive technologies.

 Some assistive technologies for the web include: